-We thank You, 34L-rd, our G-d, for having given as a heritage to our fathers a precious, good and spacious land; for having brought us out, L-rd our G-d, from the land of Egypt and redeemed us from the house of
+We thank You, L-rd, our G-d, for having given as a heritage to our fathers a precious, good and spacious

-34 How can we not thank the Almighty for all the kindness that He has showered upon us?
+How can we not thank the Almighty for all the kindness that He has showered upon us?
 First and foremost, the State of Israel serves as a safe haven for five million Jews.
 After the nightmare of the Holocaust, hundreds of thousands of Jewish refugees wandered around the globe, finding a home and refuge only in Israel.
 The State has contributed an incalculable amount to the restoration of Jewish pride after the devastating chillul Hashem (desecration of God's Name) caused by the Holocaust.
 Today, too, the State plays an enormous role in the Jewish identity of our brethren throughout the world.
 For so many of them, the emotional attachment to the State remains the final thread connecting them to the Jewish People and to the God of Israel.